cscart/docs/en/user_guide/look_and_feel/layouts/blocks/actions_on_blocks.rst

 You can re-arrange blocks in the frame, add and remove blocks, edit block properties, activate and disable blocks, assign blocks to specific items/pages.

-When you need to perform an action on the blocks, go to **Design → Layouts** and select the layout page where the necessary block appears or should appear.
+When you need to perform an action on the blocks, go to **Website → Themes → Edit layouts** and select the layout page where the necessary block appears or should appear.

 .. note::